partigabor/aromatica-old/content/items/cumin.md

 title = "Cumin"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The dried seeds of a West Asian flowering plant; seed of Cuminum cyminum.

+.

-description = "Aromatic seeds of the cumin herb of the carrot family. " weight = 10
+According to WordNet: Aromatic seeds of the cumin herb of the carrot family.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"